Winter Park Resort View from the Fraser River Trail

 • Pet Friendly: No

 • Trailhead: Park at the East Inlet Trailhead in Grand Lake.
-America the Beautiful Interagency Passes are accepted, or you can pay the daily entry fee ($15-$35 in 2023).
+America the Beautiful Interagency Passes are accepted, or you can pay the daily entry fee (2024 Day pass $30 per vehicle, 7-day pass $35 per vehicle).
 Rangers do check for timed reservations.

-Located near Grand Lake, this trail offers an easy 0.3 mile hike to Adams Falls and can be extended to explore further into the East Inlet area, offering stunning views of meadows, lakes, and mountains.
+Another of our favorite Grand County day hikes is the Adam’s Falls trail located in Grand Lake.
+It is an easy 0.3 mile hike to Adams Falls and can be extended to explore further into the East Inlet area, offering stunning views of meadows, lakes, and mountains.
 Just past the Falls, there is a fairly steep drop-off down to the river.
 The trail is easy to navigate here, but I’d suggest holding the hands of little kids.
 You don’t have to go this way, you can always retrace your steps, avoiding this drop-off.
 Accessing this hike does require a RMNP reservation, but you do not need to wait in line to enter the park.
 Combine this with a day in Grand Lake.

 3. Waterfall Trail Snow Mountain Ranch